Selpercatinib

 High blood pressure

-Selpercatinib can increase your blood pressure.
+This treatment can increase your blood pressure.
 A nurse will check your blood pressure before starting selpercatinib and regularly throughout your treatment.
-If you have headaches, nose bleeds or feel dizzy, let your doctor know.
-Your doctor can usually prescribe tablets to control high blood pressure.
+If you have headaches, nose bleeds or feel dizzy, let your doctor, nurse or pharmacist know.
+They can prescribe tablets to control high blood pressure.

 If you are already on treatment for blood pressure, you will have regular blood pressure checks to make sure it stays under control.
 Talk to your doctor if you have any concerns.